mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 The IETF already has features that arguably provide considerable legitimacy; for example, open participation and representation by individuals rather than companies both enhance input legitimacy; a well-defined process with multiple layers of appeals and transparency contributes to throughput legitimacy, and a long history of successful Internet standards provides perhaps the strongest source of legitimacy for the IETF -- its output.

 However, it is also widely recognized the considerable costs (not just financial) involved in successfully participating in the IETF have a tendency to favour larger companies over smaller concerns.
-Likewise, the specialised and highly technical nature of the work creates barriers to entry for non-technical stakeholders.
+Additionally, the specialised and highly technical nature of the work creates barriers to entry for non-technical stakeholders.
 These factors have the potential to reduce the legitimacy of the IETF's decisions, at least in some eyes.

 Efforts to address these shortcomings are ongoing; see, for example, {{?RFC8890}}.
 Overall, bolstering the legitimacy of the organization should be seen as a continuous effort.